dangtuanhuy/assembla-to-jira-migration/README.md

 Only values of `space-name` present in the `JIRA_API_SPACE_TO_PROJECT` parameter in order to be translated into the Jira equivalent.

-For links that point to tickets, the captured format looks like:
+For links that point to TICKETS, the captured format looks like:

 ```
 BASE = https?://.*?\.assembla\.com/spaces/(:space-name)